Monadical-SAS/neurocaas_webrtc/README.md

 # Run the client
 python client.py --url http://127.0.0.1:8080/offer --record False --ping False --show True
 ```

-The client require that the server is running, otherwise it will show an error connection.
-If you are going to send a video, you need begin to send it first, before run the client, otherwise the client  will not be able to read the virtual device.
+The client requires that the server is running, otherwise, it will show an error connection.
+If you are going to send a video, you need to begin to send it first, before running the client, otherwise, the client will not be able to read the virtual device.
 In the case you are going to use the webcam, the client will load the device itself.